Jean-Tinland/simple-bar-server/README.md

 This project is ready to be used but only work with the latest version of [simple-bar](https://github.com/Jean-Tinland/simple-bar).
 It is a really fresh project so feel free to open an issue if you find a bug or have a feature request.

+> As it is a young project, some features may be subject to change.

 I plan to maintain it and add new features like the refreshing of spaces & process widgets allowing to avoid the use of applescript notification system to refresh simple-bar thus improve its responsiveness.

 ## Dependencies